angerbjorn/intersection/README.md

                         Network data column
   -c COMMENT, --comment=COMMENT
                         Uniqueness comment column
+  -l LOCATION, --location=LOCATION
+                        Location column
+  -p LOCATION_PREPEND, --location-prepend=LOCATION_PREPEND
-  -s, --stats           Show stats on how many unique IP addresses found.
+                        Prepend this string to all cells that does not already contain this, for example: --location-prepend France -C, --clear           Remove all overlap comment and exit -s, --stats           Show stats on how many unique IP addresses found.
   -r, --read-only       Open spreadsheets as read-only